 Define deadlines clearly

 There are many ways for businesses to avoid unexpected delays during the holiday season.
 Make sure you have discussed the final dates of sales with your team, business partners and specified it for the customers.
-Provide your shipping deadlines in advance will eliminate confusion among customers and take a lot of stress off of your company.
+It will eliminate confusion among customers and take a lot of stress off of your company.
 It may be done in many different ways including a website banner, in-cart reminder or even direct emails.
 The main point is the widest audience reach to make the deadlines as clear as possible.

-Implementing these practices will significantly reduce the pressure, stress, and expenses during the peak season of shipping and will lead to decreased returns, satisfied customers and more profit.
+Implementing these practices will reduce the pressure and expenses during the peak season.
+Also, it will lead to decreased returns, satisfied customers and more profit.